ToniRV/Kimera-VIO-Evaluation/README.md

+# WE NOW USE [MIT-SPARK/Kimera-VIO-Evaluation](https://github.com/MIT-SPARK/Kimera-VIO-Evaluation), not this one.

 # Kimera VIO Evaluation

-Note that this repo is a mirror of [https://github.com/ToniRV/Kimera-VIO-Evaluation](https://github.com/ToniRV/Kimera-VIO-Evaluation)

 ![](https://travis-ci.org/ToniRV/Kimera-VIO-Evaluation.svg?branch=master)